lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 <span class="keyword2 keyword">end</span>
 </pre>

-Having done this instantiation, Isabelle "knows" that quaternions are a topological space.
+Having done this instantiation, Isabelle knows that quaternions are a topological space.
 Quaternions now enjoy the full vocabulary of open and closed sets, limits and continuity, derivatives and infinite sums.
-Because HOL Light does not have type classes, the original HOL Light development of quaternions includes whole files of library material, copied and pasted after the necessary type substitutions.
+Because HOL Light does not have type classes, its formalisation of quaternions includes whole files of library material, copied and pasted with the obvious type substitutions.

 ### Real inner product space